 The Fresno Council of Governments plays a major role in building regional consensus among the region's transit systems.
 State and federal laws as well as local tax measures have given the Fresno Council of Governments an important role in financing numerous transportation improvements.
-The Fresno Council of Governments coordinates the countywide sales tax measure, Measure C, which was passed in 1986 and extended for an additional 20 years by the voters in 2006.
 The Fresno Council of Governments also conducts transportation planning, delivers projects, and manages various transportation programs.

-The agency is responsible for overseeing the implementation of Measure C is the Fresno County Transportation Authority (FCTA).
+The Fresno Council of Governments coordinates the countywide sales tax measure, Measure C, which was passed in 1986 and extended for an additional 20 years by the voters in 2006.
+The agency responsible for overseeing the implementation of Measure C is the Fresno County Transportation Authority (FCTA).
 A citizen oversight committee is responsible for ensuring Measure C funding program revenues and expenditures are spent as mandated by the Fresno County Transportation Authority.
-Cooperative Agreements with the FCTA may be necessary regarding Measure C funding.